“This post may contain affiliate links. Please read my disclosure for more info.

 Their performance was fine.
 But no notice.
 No warning.
 Just, “Sorry, you’re done…here’s the door“.

 The days of working somewhere for thirty years, then retiring with a huge dinner party and a gold watch are gone.
 Most people will work 7-10 jobs in their career.
 So, assuming your job is safe because you have seniority, can be dangerous.

 Having a routine might feel comfortable, but it’s also not very inspiring.
 As Roy T. Bennett said, “comfort zones are where your unrealized dreams are buried.”

-If you knew your life would end next week, would you be satisfied that you chased down your dreams?
+If you knew your life would end next week, would you be satisfied with what you’re doing now, and feel comfortable that you chased down your dreams?